 ASSOCIATE COMMISSIONER, OPERATIONS

-Alyssa Bennett was named Associate Commissioner, Operations for the WCHA in September 2014.
-In this position, she manages the conference budget, accounting and payroll, vendor contracts and conference office operations, while serving as director for the men's postseason tournament and the women's WCHA Final Face-Off championship.
+Alyssa Gauerke was named Associate Commissioner, Operations for the WCHA in September 2014.
+In this position, she manages the Association budget, accounting and payroll, vendor contracts and Association Office operations, while serving as director for the men's postseason tournament and the women's WCHA Final Faceoff championship.

-Bennett came to the WCHA with a background in business consulting for a global consulting firm in Minneapolis.
-She has experience working with corporate, non-profit and sports organizations navigating organizational change and helping clients reach business objectives through external and internal communications and marketing tactics.
+Gauerke came to the WCHA with a background in business consulting for a global consulting firm in Minneapolis.
+She has experience working with corporate, nonprofit and sports organizations navigating organizational change and helping clients reach business objectives through external and internal communications and marketing tactics.

-Born and raised in The State of Hockey, Bennett received a bachelor's degree in strategic communications and a minor in anthropology from the University of Minnesota, Twin Cities.
-Bennett currently resides in Blaine, Minn.
+Born and raised in The State of Hockey, Gauerke received a bachelor's degree in strategic communications from the University of Minnesota, Twin Cities.
+Gauerke and her husband, David, currently reside in Blaine, Minn.

 ASSOCIATE COMMISSIONER, PUBLIC RELATIONS

-A seasoned communications professional, Matt Hodson enters his third season as the WCHA's Associate Commissioner, Public Relations in 2016-17.
+A seasoned communications professional, Matt Hodson enters his fourth season as the WCHA Associate Commissioner, Public Relations in 2017-18.
 He is responsible for the development and implementation of the Association's external and internal communications, branding and marketing strategies.

 Prior to joining the WCHA, Hodson accumulated a wealth of experience with a Major League Baseball franchise, a Directors' Cup-winning Division I athletic department, a tier I public research university and a nationally renowned public relations firm.